nodejs/node/CONTRIBUTING.md

 Being a bad actor may be intentional or unintentional.
 Typically, unintentional bad behavior can be easily corrected by being quick to apologize and correct course *even if you are not entirely convinced you need to*.
-Giving other contributors the benefit of the doubt and have a sincere willingness to admit that you *might* be wrong is critical for any successful open collaboration.
+Giving other contributors the benefit of the doubt and having a sincere willingness to admit that you *might* be wrong is critical for any successful open collaboration.

 Don't be a bad actor.